citizenspress/georgie-website/content/project/shark-hearts.md

 date = "2016-04-27"

 # Project title.
-title = "Morphology of Shark Hearts"
+title = "Cardiac Oxygen Supply and the Morphology of Shark Hearts"

 # Project summary to display on homepage.
-summary = "The coronary circulation first appeared in the chordate lineage in cartilaginous fishes where, as in birds and mammals but unlike most teleost fishes, it supplies arterial blood to the entire myocardium.
-Despite the pivotal position of elasmobranch fishes in the evolution of the coronary circulation, the determinants of coronary blood flow have never been investigated in this group."
+summary = "Providing novel insights to the evolution of the coronary artery and cardiac oxygen delivery in vertebrates.
+We are used the shark hearts as a model system."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "shark.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["sharks","cardic-function"]
+tags = ["sharks","cardiac-function"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""